Woodruff wins 10th as Thames, Brewers beat Pirates 3-1

 ONE MORE TO 1K

-After failing to register a hit on Saturday, Yelich remains one shy of 1,000 for his major league career.
+After failing to register a hit on Saturday, Yelich remains one hit shy of 1,000 for his major league career.

+“He’s doing fine,” Counsell said.
+“He’s had some bad luck but he took his walks today.
+So we’re waiting.
+He’ll get it tomorrow.”

 TRAINER’S ROOM

 Brewers: LHP Gio Gonzalez (left arm) played catch on Friday and Saturday.
-Brewers manager Craig Counsell says he wants to see Gonzalez “get off the mound a couple times before the All-Star break.”
+Counsell says he wants to see Gonzalez “get off the mound a couple times before the All-Star break.”
 Gonzalez is expected to be out until at least July 20.
 He hasn’t pitched since May 27.

 UP NEXT